 After an interest rate has been increased, the credit card issuer must review the account every six months to determine whether the rate can be lowered.
 If the factors that first triggered the interest rate increase have changed, the card issuer must lower the interest rate.

-Payments Must Be Processed on the Day They're Received
+Must Be Processed the Day They're Received

-Above-Minimum Payments Should Be Allocated Fairly
+Above-Minimum Payments Should Be Applied Fairly

 You Must Have Time to Pay Within the Grace Period

 If your credit card balance has a grace period in which you can pay the balance in full and avoid a finance charge, your statement must be mailed or delivered to you at least 21 days before the finance charge would be added to your balance.